 It’s not uncommon to experience a mild concussion in a bicycle crash.
-Even with helmet us, the force of the jarring impact can cause considerable head trauma.
+Even with helmet us, the force of the jarring impact can cause considerable head injury.
 Despite being referred to as a “mild” concussion, the effects can be quite upsetting and can linger for several weeks.
 Any concussion is complex and requires that you see a physician for care.

-Symptoms of a Mild Concussion After a Bicycle Crash
+Post Concussion Symptoms After a Bicycle Accident

 - Difficulty controlling balance, dizziness